top of page

 Image Quality That Stuns

 With 33MP of resolution, the A7 IV offers ample flexibility for cropping, printing, and post-processing.
-Dynamic range is strong, colours are natural and cinematic, and in-body image stabilization allows you to work with slower shutter speeds when light is fading.
+Dynamic range is strong; colors are natural and cinematic.
+In-body image stabilization allows you to work with slower shutter speeds when light is fading.

-What stands out to me is how refined Sony’s colour science has become - delivering earthy tones and vibrant skies that truly do justice to the African landscape.
-It’s not dramatically better than Canon in this regard, but it’s definitely more competitive than ever.
+What stands out to me is how refined Sony’s color science has become.
+It delivers earthy tones and vibrant skies that truly do justice to the African landscape.
+It’s not dramatically better than Canon in this regard, but it is definitely more competitive than ever.

 Sony A7 IV set up on a tripod with vari-angle screen extended, capturing a sunset scene – ideal for wildlife and landscape photography on safari.